sharetribe/flex-docs/src/docs/background/02-overview/index.md

 Your marketplace user interface (UI), also known as the "front end", is what your users see and interact with.
 They use the UI to sign up to your platform as well as to post, find, book, and pay for listings.
 Whether a web-based UI, a mobile application, or both, the user interface is the face of your solution.
 That's why you have total control over it.

-[Flex Template for Web](/references/ftw/) (FTW) is a fully functional web template that implements all of the features available on Flex.
+[Flex Template for Web](/references/ftw/) (FTW) is a web template that implements a full-feature marketplace experience powered by Flex.
 With Flex Template for Web, you can get started with your marketplace UI straight away: just download the latest FTW version and start customizing it for your marketplace.
 There are no limits to how much you can customize the template.
 You can freely design the user interactions and alter the look and feel of your marketplace.
 You can also integrate any web analytics or customer service solutions directly into your UI.

 If you prefer to start from scratch, you can build your own UI on top of Flex's Marketplace API yourself.